Punxsutawney Phil prepares to make his annual Groundhog Day winter weather forecast

-PUNXSUTAWNEY, Pa. — (AP) — Punxsutawney Phil's winter weather forecast will be announced sometime after sunrise Friday in Gobbler's Knob, the scene of the country's largest and most well-known Groundhog Day celebration.
+PUNXSUTAWNEY, Pa. — (AP) — Punxsutawney Phil's winter weather forecast will be announced sometime after sunrise Friday in Gobbler's Knob, the scene of the largest and best known Groundhog Day celebration in the United States.

 The annual event is a tongue-in-cheek ritual in which Phil's handlers, members of a club with roots in the late 19th century, reveal whether the groundhog has seen his shadow — ushering in six more weeks of winter weather — or hasn't, presaging early springlike weather.